devanshuThakar/Evolutionary-computing/README.md

 # Evolutionary-computing
 This repository contains the implementation of evolutionary computing algorithms of Differential Evolution(DE) and Particle Swarm Optimization (PSO).
 It also contains the implementaiton fo NSGa-II for multi-objective optimization problem.
+This was done as part of ES 615 : Nature Inspired Computng Course at IIT Gandhinagar 2021.